Was It a Mistake to Broadcast Earth Coordinates on the Voyager Spacecraft?

 With what we know of the galaxy and the number of inhabitable planets there could be, some think it is dangerous to freely broadcast our exact location.
 Hostile aliens, like the Psychlos in Battlefield Earth, could be the end result.

-Others think the method used to design the map was clever but inherently flawed as long-term changes in space will render the map useless.
+Others think the method used to design the map on the golden record was clever but inherently flawed as long-term changes in space will render the map useless.
 Possibly by the time anyone finds it, they will encounter a riddle that will be very difficult to decipher.

 Regardless, the truth is the Voyagers spacecraft probes are out there, the map can be found, the code can be broken and a hostile alien race could very well invade our planet.
 Much like the scenario in Battlefield Earth: